22. What is following man?

 The Man’s Fellowship:

 And what does it mean to follow people?
 It means that a person follows the worker or leader whom he worships.
 In his heart, God does not have much status; he simply wears the sign of being a believer in God.
 All that he does is imitate people and follow their example.
 Especially on major affairs, he lets people make the decisions, and lets people dictate his fate.
 He himself does not seek God’s wishes, and he does not apply discernment to what people say.
 As long as what they say seems reasonable, regardless of whether what they say conforms to truth, he accepts it all and obeys it.
 This is the behavior of a follower of men.
 His faith in God is unprincipled, and there is no truth in his handling of affairs.
 He complies with whomever speaks reasonably.
 Were his idol to take a wrong path, he would follow to the end.
 If God condemned his idol, he would have a notion about God, holding tightly to his idol.
 His reason is that he should obey whomever is in charge of him.
 A high official is no match for a hands-on manager.
 This is simply the logic of a fool.
 Those who follow man really are this bewildered.
 People who follow men have no truth, and only the people who follow God are the true believers in God.
 People who follow man are idolatrous, and they have been misled by other people.
 There is no God and there is no truth in their hearts.
 There are some absurd people who practice extremism in relation to this issue.
 They believe that because they follow God they should pay no heed to people.
 “Regardless of how much what the leader says conforms to truth, we will not obey and accept it.”
 This is the kind of extremism that absurd people practice.
 They don’t understand what it means to seek God’s intentions, and they cannot distinguish whether or not something comes from God and conforms to truth.
 We must practice strict discernment about following God and not following people, and we should not practice extremism.
 Any person who has the ability to receive will manage it appropriately.
 As long as they step up their efforts to discern, they will not go wrong.
-Remember the lesson that most believers in various denominations and sects are controlled by people and fail to walk the true way because of obeying people, submitting to people, and following people.
+Remember the lesson that most believers in various denominations are controlled by people and fail to walk the true way because of obeying people, submitting to people, and following people.
 The main reason for their failure is that they believe in God but follow people.
 At present there are many people who still face this kind of danger.

 Whomever you worship in your heart is your idol.
 Whoever worships the leaders is an idolatrous person.
 When you worship someone, you will have his status in your heart, and will necessarily be taken over by him and will become his lackey.
-In our work of spreading the gospel, we have discovered that people of various denominations and sects all worship idols, and are all controlled by their leaders.
+In our work of spreading the gospel, we have discovered that people of various religions and denominations all worship idols, and are all controlled by their leaders.
 They dare not even accept truth, and they give an appearance of pitiful servility.
 People who worship their leaders are idolatrous people, and certainly there is no truth in their hearts.
 They do not know God in the slightest, so God has no status in their hearts.
 They are people who are loathed and cursed by God.
 God is a righteous God, and God is a jealous God.
 God most hates people’s idolatry.
 It is most grave blasphemy to God if a person compares their leader on an equal setting with God.
 In fact, people who return before God should have only God in their hearts; they should not have a place for any human in their hearts.
 Even if they have this thing in their thoughts and ideas, it is filthy and corrupt, and makes God loathe and detest it.
 Most people are mixed up on this issue, and their hearts more or less have some place for the person whom they worship.
 According to God’s disposition, if a person has even a little human’s status in his heart, it is not acceptable.
 If from beginning to end his heart cannot be purified, the result is that he will be condemned.

 When people worship their leader in their hearts, there are some concrete outward signs.
 You may discern this matter like this: If in your heart your obedience to the leader is greater than your obedience to God, then you are an idolatrous person.
 If you spend more time thinking of and longing for the person you worship than you do for God, then you are an idolatrous person.
 If your enthusiasm for the leader is greater than your enthusiasm for God, you are an idolatrous person.
 If your heart is very close to the heart of the person whom you worship, yet very far away from God, you are an idolatrous person.
 If you place the person whom you worship on an equal footing with God, that proves even more that you revere like God the person whom you worship.
 If you want to obey the leader in every matter you encounter, and yet do not want to come before God and seek truth, this is proof enough that you believe in people rather than in God.
 Perhaps some people will defend themselves and say: “I really admire a person, and truly there is a place for him in my heart, and unknowingly my relationship with God has become a little more distant.”
 This sentence has spoken the truth of the matter.
 When human status is in the heart of a person, his relationship with God becomes more distant.
 This is a very dangerous matter.
 Some people think nothing of it and don’t pay attention, which illustrates that they do not know the disposition of God. … How ignorant and blind it is to worship people!
 How corrupt and evil it is to worship people!
 Worshiping people is none other than worshiping Satan and the devil.
 To worship people is to worship the antichrist.
 A person who worships people does not have an ounce of truth.
 This kind of person definitely does not know God, and is exactly the scum that meets with the curses of God.
 Isn’t this the way it really is?